1st Voyage - Recovered after 474 days

 especially the students of Richmond Elementary to let us participate in such a fun project.
 It was a real honor and we all look forward to tracking the S/V Nishikaze.
 We wish her favorable currents, following seas and many sea miles ahead.

-Prepared by Jaina Kapranos’s 4th grade class (see picture to the right), this boat was ready for deployment in late 2017.
+Prepared by Jaina Kapranos’s 4th grade class.
 It is the second boat to launch from the Columbia River Maritime Museum.